 In Guyanese fried rice it is typical to see Chinese long bean (I substituted for green beans), carrots and cabbage.
 Quickly stir frying on high heat helps to retain the brightness and crunch of the veggies.
 However, I don’t cook my green onions or cabbage.
 I just add them in at the end.
 The heat from the other ingredients will cook them.

 Cooking in the right order

-For this dish I cook my seasoned chicken first.
+For this dish, I cook my seasoned chicken first.
 My meat of choice here is chicken tenders.
-I know, what am I, a three year old?
+I know, what am I, a three-year-old?
 Hear me out!
 Chicken tenders cook really quickly and unlike chicken breasts which can be really dry sometimes, they stay tender and juicy.
 Win, win for me.
-Cook the chicken tenders in whole strips, in your wok, frying pan or kaharee then chop up and set aside.
+Cook the chicken tenders in whole strips, in your wok, frying pan or kaharee then chop them up and set aside.
 I cook my veggies in the same oil that I used for the chicken then I scoop those out and set them aside.

-Next I cook the seasoned cauliflower rice in small portions.
-I stir fry it on high heat adding a lit bit more oil if necessary.
+Next, I cook the seasoned cauliflower rice in small portions.
+I stir fry it on high heat adding a bit more oil if necessary.
 I sauté, stirring constantly to ensure that every bit of rice gets a nice char.
-Repeat these steps until all the riced veggies have been stir fried.
-Then to pull the dish together I add all the riced veggies back into the pot, then the sautéed vegetables, then the chicken and top it off the the green onions and the raw cabbage.
+Repeat these steps until all the riced veggies have been stir-fried.
+Then, to pull the dish together, I add all the riced veggies back into the pot, then the sautéed vegetables, then the chicken and top it off the the green onions and the raw cabbage.